Functions

 Local functions

 A local function can access local variables of outer functions (the closure).
-In the case above, the visited
+In the case above, visited

 can be a local variable: